 The Scripps College Collection of Japanese Prints, which numbers over 1500 works with more than 500 works by the artists Chikanobu (1838-1912) and Yoshitoshi (1839-1892), is primarily a teaching collection, with woodblock prints and illustrated books from the late 17th century to late 20th century.
 Most Japanese print designers working in the 18-19th centuries are represented, including more than 150 works by Hiroshige (1797-1858).

 Over 500 examples of these works have been digitized and can be found in the Chikanobu and Yoshitoshi Woodblock Prints collection in The Claremont Colleges Digital Library (CCDL).

-The collection contains 145 posters originally donated by Len Rubenstein to Prof. John Reagan at the Claremont Graduate University.
+The collection contains 145 posters originally donated by Len Rubenstein to Prof. John Regan at the Claremont Graduate University.
 The posters are now part of the Special Collections and are available for study and review.
 For more information, please refer to the book China: A moment in Time – Chinese Political Posters and Recollections 中國政治宣傳畫及回憶.
 Claremont, Calif.: Claremont Graduate University.

 See the Len Rubenstein Chinese Political Poster Collection in the Twentieth Century Poster Collection of The Claremont Colleges Digital Library (CCDL).

 The Asian Library Digital Collection in The Claremont Colleges Digital Library (CCDL) will contain a variety of digitized materials from the Asian Library.
 Currently, the collection holds a selection of Korean rare books from the Frederick McCormick Collection.

 Find eBooks, journal and newspaper articles, photographs, images, manuscript and archival documents in English, Chinese, Japanese, and Korean via Asian Studies Online Databases which are available for users affiliated with The Claremont Colleges.